jdougan/siren/README.md

     * arbitrary str?
 Should we encourage URIs?
 * **jdata**
     * Jdata is the set of entities that can be most naturally representied by JSON across platforms.
 Dict, Array, Bool, Number, etc.
-    * Is the repn power here accidental or core?
+    * Is the representation power here accidental or core?
 If I were to make an XML serialization, would the properties look more like json or just be arbitrary XML data?
 * **opaque-data**
     * serialization specific data inserted verbatim.
     * Nothing uses this, I think.

 ## JSON Encoding Mapping
+The original JSON encoding is not very explicit, with the client having to infer the kinds of entitys from their position in the JSON structure and some attribute semantics changing due to position.

 ### Extended Order Example
 This is the Order example at the top with some extra data to exercise more aspects of Siren.
 All mappings will uese this document as an example.